A. James Clark School of Engineering: 1975-1995

-1995-Present
+1995–present

 In 1997, the college established the Department of Computer Engineering and combined it with the Department of Electrical Engineering to form the Department of Electrical and Computer Engineering in 1999.
 In 1999, Herbert Rabin was named Interim Dean of the Clark School.
 Also in 1999, the college renamed the Department of Civil Engineering as the Department of Civil and Environmental Engineering to better reflect changes in the field.

 Nariman Farvardin was appointed dean of the Clark School in 2000.
 In 2002, the college split the Department of Materials and Nuclear Engineering, establishing the Department of Materials Science and Engineering.
 The college transferred the Nuclear and Reliability Engineering programs to the Department of Mechanical Engineering.
 In 2004, the Department of Chemical Engineering changed its name to the Department of Chemical and Biomolecular Engineering.

 In 2005, Robert E. Fischell donated to the Clark School to create the Fischell Department of Bioengineering, officially established in 2006.
 In 2007, Herbert Rabin once again became the Interim Dean.
 In 2009, Darryll Pines was appointed Dean of the Clark School of Engineering.
 Under his guidance, the Clark School continued to build a reputation in research, teaching, and student engagement.